RavulapalliManas/ISM_Thesis_Work/README.md

 └── training/
 ```

-## Dependencies Needed For The New Work
+### Dependencies

 The original repo dependencies are still relevant.
 For the new `project3_generalization` modules, the important additional packages are:

 - `ratinabox`
 - `shapely`